This post was updated January 11, 2023 with the addition of taxa

 That’s a big list.
 Way too general.
 Most workers nest bats between Insectivores and Carnivores.
 Again, way too general.
 Let’s get specific, shall we?

-Here (Figure 2) Chriacus is the closest sister taxon to bats and Ptilcercus (Fig. 2) is a close second.
-Fossil mammals are rarely used in phylogenetic analyses of bat origins.
+is here (Fig 2).
+Fossil and extant mammals are rarely used in phylogenetic analyses of bat origins.
 Most workers prefer molecule analysis.
 Others have mixed bat and mice genes to get mice with longer limbs.

-Arboreal Chriacus was considered close to the ancestor of the Artiodactylia (hooved mammals and whales).
-And that is why the long list of Laurasiatherian mammals (see above) comes into play.
+Chriacus was considered close to the ancestor of the Artiodactylia (hooved mammals and whales).
+Perhaps that is why the long list of mammals (see above) came into play.

-Baby bats have short fingers, so they more closely resemble little colugos.
+Baby bats have short fingers (Fig 3).
 The “hands” of adult bats have become so transformed that they can no longer be used to support the body in a typical mammalian manner.
 In the only other flying vertebrates, pterosaurs and birds, a bipedal phase enabled their “hands” to rise off the substrate and in time, become wings.
 The same is hard to imagine with bats because nothing about their anatomy suggests that bat ancestors were ever traditional bipeds.
 However, all bats hang by their feet, so they may be considered inverted bipeds — leaving their hands free to develop into something else.

 In similar fashion, the hind limbs of bats no longer operate like those of typical mammals.
 The pelvic openings and femora permanently splay the limbs in a lizard-like configuration.
 Together with a loose ankle joint, bats use this configuration to hang inverted with soles oriented ventrally.
 The question is: did the hind limbs lose their traditional abilities before or after the arrival of wings?